benf549/Code-Notes/Rosetta REU/Bootcamp.md

 ![image-20210608093758218](C:\Users\benfy\OneDrive - Johns Hopkins\Documents\Markdown Notes\.images\image-20210608093758218.png)

 The centroid mode is easier to see and lower resolution.
-Generally, we can use centroid mode first to find a region of minima.
+Generally, we can use centroid mode first to find a regional minima.
 We can then switch to the full-atom energy landscape which is not as smooth a landscape (it is jagged and more noisy).
 There is a simplified score function in centroid mode
 $$
 \Delta E = \sum _i w_i E_i (\Theta_i, aa_i)
 $$